Windows can be opened from the menu Windows in the workbench main menu.

 When you switch to another layout, or exit Ecolego, the window layout is saved.
 Next time you select the layout it is restored – including minimised and free-floating windows.

 To reset a layout to its default state, select Window | Layout | Reset from the main window menu.
 To reset all layouts, select Window | Layout | Reset All.

 Each window has a title bar with the name of the window and several buttons.
-The buttons on the rightmost side are related to the window, and these are identical for all windows.
+The buttons on the rightmost side are related to the window, and these differ depending on the windows' functionality.
 The functionality these buttons offer is also available from a pop-up window that is displayed by right-clicking the title bar.
-Some windows have other buttons that are specific for that window – for example, there is a zoom button on the model window title bar.
-The title bar is also used to move the window.

 Click the title bar of the window to move it.
 While keeping the mouse button pressed, move the mouse cursor to the place where you want the window.
 An outline shows you where the window will end up.

 For example, assume that you have two windows, where the first window is (vertically) positioned above the other.
 You want the windows to be laid out (horizontally) next to each other.
 Move the mouse cursor to the title bar of the first window.
 Click the mouse button, and while keeping it pressed, move the mouse cursor to the rightmost area of the other window.
 You will see an outline rectangle in the second window showing the position where the window will be moved.

 You can stack windows on top of each other.
 Each window will then display a “tab” with its name, so that you can choose which one is to be on top.
 When you move a window, and the mouse cursor is centered in another window, you will see how the outline takes the shape of a window with a “tab” at the bottom.
 If you release the mouse button, the moved window will be positioned over the target window.
 If you want to move a window, which is stacked with other windows, move the mouse cursor to the “tab” with the name of the window, keep it pressed, and move the mouse cursor to the new position.